microsoft/terraform-provider-power-platform/examples/quickstarts/201-D365-finance-environment/README.md

 ## Prerequisites

-- Service Principal or User Account with appropriate permissions
+- Service Principal or User Account with permissions configured as referenced in [the provider's user documentation](https://microsoft.github.io/terraform-provider-power-platform#authentication) .
 - A properly assigned D365 license (for example, a Dynamics 365 Finance or Dynamics 365 Supply Chain Management license).
 For more information on the new license requirements, see https://learn.microsoft.com/en-us/power-platform/admin/unified-experience/finance-operations-apps-overview#transition-from-an-environment-slot-purchasing-model-to-a-capacity-based-model .
 - At least 1 gigabyte of available Operations and Dataverse database capacities